 A wide range of health professionals who can support children where there are concerns about their emotional well-being and mental health.
 They can also work with their families and carers.

 Parent Partnership provide clear and accurate information and advice to support parents with decisions linked to their child's education

 PRIMARY BEHAVIOUR SUPPORT TEAM (PBS)

-Works closely with the school, parent, carers and children to offer support with the management of behavior.
+Works closely with the school, parent, carers and children to offer support with the management of more challenging behaviour.

 OCCUPATIONAL THERAPIST (OT)

-School hass access to and works very closely with Social Care in supporting both our children and families as needed.
+School has access to and works very closely with Social Care in supporting both our children and families as needed.

 EDUCATIONAL PSYCHOLOGIST (EP)

-Schools have subscribed to the Hampshire EP service and access will be dependent upon individual pupils needs through discussion with the SENco.
-Parents/Carers and Class Teacher.
-The EP service are able to work with school staff, parents and directly assessing/observing pupils in order to support learning and identify area of need and how best to support
+Schools have subscribed to the Hampshire EP service and access will be dependent upon individual pupils needs through discussion with the SENDCO, parents, carers and class teachers.
+The EP service are able to work with school staff, parents and directly assessing/observing pupils in order to support learning and identify area of need and how best to support.